The Mirrors (conclusion)

 His new self, though, showed signs of wanderlust.

-“You see what I mean…what I meant whenever we were having that talk.”
+“You see what I mean.
+Or…what I meant whenever we were having that talk.”

 And earn good wages.
-Childless, as all Dumain’s damaged were, no legacy for her own, she would make a scholarship in her father’s name.
-Daddy had taken—no, he’d been blessed with—the optimistic view, the rising view.
-It was fitting Benjamin Oriah Bonheur be the hope of some young person’s future.
+Childless as all Dumain’s damaged were, she would make a scholarship in her father’s name.
+Daddy had been blessed with optimism, the rising view.
+It was fitting Benjamin Oriah Bonheur should be the hope of some young person’s future.

 “But…it’s terribly dangerous.”